TACC/coe-332-sp21/docs/week03/containers_intro.rst

 Using an interactive shell is a great way to poke around inside a container and see what is in there.
-Imagine you are ssh-ing to a different Linux server, have root access, and can see what files, commands, environment, etc., is available.
+Imagine you are ssh-ing to a different Linux server, have root access, and can see what files, commands, environment, etc., are available.

 Before starting an interactive shell inside the container, execute the following commands on the ISP server (we will see why in a minute):